-Term Definition

-Court ordered support amount paid to a

-Payments legally separated or divorced spouse.
+Term Definition Alimony or Spousal Maintenance Court ordered support amount paid to a Payments legally separated or divorced spouse.

 Income is first obtained through the Federal and State Data Services Hubs.
 If needed, other proof includes:

 - Divorce or separation documents; - Copies of check stubs; - Collateral contact with the Clerk of the Court; or - Signed statement from the individual providing the income.